 The Federal Motor Carrier Safety Administration (FMCSA) implemented the Performance and Registration Information System Management (PRISM) to reduce the number of crashes, fatalities, and injuries caused by or involving commercial drivers.
-The primary goal of PRISM is to empower state law enforcement agencies to identify motor carriers with significant safety violations on their driving record.
-Upon doing so, local law enforcement officials can encourage commercial drivers to take accountability for their actions through sanctions and registration.
+The primary goal of it is to empower state law enforcement agencies to identify motor carriers with significant safety violations on their driving record.

 Month: August 2019